lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 AWS Linux2 uses a YUM package manager, as does redhat, fedora, etc.
 NOT like debian, ubuntu etc (which uses apt)
 To update EC2 container, run this code IN TERMINAL at bottom of interface

+#### Note: On changing this template as you use it
+This template is meant to be pratical for a real project, really deploying a real Machine Learning model to a real working AWS endpoint.
+A choice you will need to make is: how much to change the code of this template either for testing or for final deployment. e.g. Do you change the name of your model to "your-model-name" so that the template code simply runs? (you can do that) Should you leave the name of the temporarily stored project to be 'hello-world' (you can do that)
+The fewer things you change, the fewer things can go wrong.
+However, as you need more customization (maybe a custom designed docker build, etc.) you may need to gradually change this template code.
+As with any coding, it is recommended to test the code every time you make any change, one change at a time.
+Changing many things and then running the code later is a recipe for bug-hunt-disasters.

 ### Setup:
 Windows that you may want to have open: